Murciano207/SpookFinance-docs/sor/development.md

 * GasPrice is used by the SOR as a factor to determine how many pools to swap against. i.e. higher cost means more costly to trade against lots of different pools.
 This value can be changed.
 * MaxPools is the max number of pools to split the trade across.
 Limit to a reasonable number given gas costs.
 * ChainId is the network chain ID \(i.e. 1=mainnet, 42=Kovan\)
-* PoolsUrl is a URL used to retrieve a JSON list of Balancer Pools to be considered.
-Balancer labs currently keeps an updated list at:
+* PoolsUrl is a URL used to retrieve a JSON list of Yogi Pools to be considered.
+Yogi Studio currently keeps an updated list at:
   * Mainnet: [https://ipfs.fleek.co/ipns/balancer-team-bucket.storage.fleek.co/balancer-exchange/pools](https://ipfs.fleek.co/ipns/balancer-team-bucket.storage.fleek.co/balancer-exchange/pools)​
   * Kovan: [https://ipfs.fleek.co/ipns/balancer-team-bucket.storage.fleek.co/balancer-exchange-kovan/pools](https://ipfs.fleek.co/ipns/balancer-team-bucket.storage.fleek.co/balancer-exchange-kovan/pools)